garet-rich/toy_server/README.md

 # toy_server
-This is a toy server using TCPServer
+This is collection of different toy servers and APIs using TCPServer and Faraday